(See also Overview of Decreased Erythropoiesis.)

 Laboratory test results help stage iron deficiency anemia.

-Stage 1 is characterized by decreased bone marrow iron stores; Hb and serum iron remain normal, but serum ferritin level falls to < 20 ng/mL.
+Stage 1 is characterized by decreased bone marrow iron stores; hemoglobin (Hb) and serum iron remain normal, but the serum ferritin level falls to < 20 ng/mL (44.9 pmol/L).
 The compensatory increase in iron absorption causes an increase in iron-binding capacity (transferrin level).

 During stage 2, erythropoiesis is impaired.
 Although the transferrin level is increased, the serum iron level decreases; transferrin saturation decreases.
-Erythropoiesis is impaired when serum iron falls to < 50 μg/dL (< 9 μmol/L) and transferrin saturation to < 16%.
+Erythropoiesis is impaired when serum iron falls to < 50 mcg/dL (< 9 micromol/L) and transferrin saturation to < 16%.
 The serum transferrin receptor level rises (> 8.5 mg/L).

 During stage 3, anemia with normal-appearing RBCs and indices develops.